gu-fan/riv.vim/README.rst

 List items
 """"""""""

-Intro of each list type.
+Intro of the reStructuredText lists.

 * Bullet Lists